guildai/guildai/README.md

 You may alternatively simply run `make`.

-The initial Guild Python build will take some time as Bazel will download serveral dependencies, including TensorBoard.
+The initial Guild Python build will take some time as Bazel will download several dependencies, including TensorBoard.
 Subsequent builds will run faster.

 If Guild Python builds successfully, run the `check` command with